aligator/neargo/README.md

 # neargo
-A simple postal code proximity search webservice.
+This is a simple postal code proximity search webservice.
 It uses geonames.org as source.

 Just start it and call